Don’t Skip It

 What’s the condition of your heart?

 Writing about the size of our hearts reminds me of one of our Glasser Family Christmas traditions.
-We watch ‘The Grinch Who Stole Christmas” every year.
+We watch ‘The Grinch Who Stole Christmas” with Jim Carey every year.
 The Grinch was very concerned about the size of his heart so he often measured it.
 He wanted a small heart so he wouldn’t feel anything or care about anybody else.

 What about us?